thomascortebeeck-novel/dec-group4-1/README.md

 3. Create an ECS Task Definition
 In the AWS ECS console, create a new task definition.
 This task definition will reference the Docker image you pushed to ECR.
-Choose the appropriate launch type (e.g., Fargate or EC2).
+Choose the appropriate launch type (EC2).
 Define the task execution IAM role which gives your task permissions to make AWS API calls.
 Configure the task size, including CPU and memory allocations.
 Add a container definition: